need4swede/wiki-go/data/documents/settings/backup/document.md

 use the same Settings Sync connection.
 Definitions and the local choice remain stored if Pro access ends, but personal selection and ordinary automatic use remain dormant until Pro returns.
 Device Overrides remain Free.
-An explicit Required assignment is managed policy and remains effective for a matching Free or Pro recipient.
+An explicit Required assignment is managed policy and keeps the assigned profile active for a matching Free or Pro recipient.

 Administrator-managed policy is stored separately from your cloud backup.
-A directly locked setting or required Settings Profile still applies when **Sync across devices** is off, and deleting the personal backup does not silently remove that policy.
-The administrator must choose **Allow User Changes** or remove the profile requirement.
-Every member included in a Required profile is read-only; the user's personal values and Device Overrides remain stored underneath.
+A directly locked setting or Required Settings Profile still applies when **Sync across devices** is off, and deleting the personal backup does not silently remove that policy.
+The administrator must choose **Allow User Changes** to remove a direct or member lock, or remove the profile requirement to let the user select a different profile.
+Required controls selection only;
+unlocked members remain customizable.
+Personal values and Device Overrides under a locked member remain stored underneath.

 Server Profiles are also stored separately.
 Globally assigned profiles and profiles explicitly added to this user refresh even when ordinary Settings